ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-possible-projects.md

-title: SYDE 556 Possible Projects
+title: SYDE 750 Possible Projects

 The purpose of these projects is to have you apply what you learn in the course to constructing a novel simulation of some neural system.
 The topics listed here and on the Nengo modelling page are not exclusive, feel free to propose your own topic.

-The project is worth 40% of your final mark.
-People in 556 can do a either an "extension project" or a "research project", those in 750 must do a "research project."
+The project is worth 20% of your final mark.
+People in 750 must do a "research project."

 Another excellent source (other than below) for ideas is the [Nengo Modelling Ideas repository](https://github.com/ctn-waterloo/modelling_ideas).
 This repository has a bunch of advanced and simple modelling suggestions.
 You can use Nengo for your final project, so they are all doable.
 However, be sure to talk to me before starting, as some